 - Level 1-inputs to the valuation methodology are quoted prices (unadjusted) for an identical asset or liability in an active market.
 The Company's Level 1 assets consist of investments in money market funds and U.S. Treasury securities. - Level 2-inputs to the valuation methodology include quoted prices for a similar asset or liability in an active market or model-derived valuations in which all significant inputs are observable for substantially the full term of the asset or liability.
-The Company's Level 2 assets may consist of investments in investment-grade corporate debt securities.
-The Company does not currently hold any assets that are measured using Level 2 inputs. - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement of the asset or liability.
+The Company's Level 2 assets may consist of investments in investment-grade corporate debt securities. - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement of the asset or liability.
 The Company does not hold any assets that are measured using Level 3 inputs.

-The following table presents, for each of the fair value hierarchy levels required under ASC 820, the Company's assets and liabilities that are measured at fair value on a recurring basis as of March 31, 2018:
+The following table presents, for each of the fair value hierarchy levels required under ASC 820, the Company's assets and liabilities that are measured at fair value on a recurring basis as of June 30, 2018:

-Fair Value Measurement Using Quoted prices in active markets for identical assets (Level 1) Significant otho observable inpu (Level 2) Significant unobservable inputs (Level 3) Assets Investments in money market funds \$ 149,928 \$ - \$
+Fair Value Measurement Using Quoted prices in active markets for Significant other identical assets observable inputs (Level 1) (Level 2) Significant unobservable inputs (Level 3) Assets Investments in money market funds \$ 111,489 \$ \$ Investments in investment-grade corporate debt securities \$ \$ 24,004 \$